githubopencv/myopencv/README.md

 James Villanueva
     Studying Computer Engineering with an emphasis on hardware programming.
 I spend a lot of time programming, as well as playing sports and making pizzas.

+Savpreet (Savi) Singh

+    Studying computer engineering, experienced mostly with hardware/embedded systems.
+If you need a microcontroller to blink a few LEDs, I'm your guy.
+I don't have any experience with mobile applications but am interested in learning more about it.